Brain Training to Treat ADHD Symptoms

 Meditation improves your ability to control your attention.
 In other words, it teaches you to pay attention to paying attention.
 Mindful awareness can also make people more aware of their emotional state, so people with ADHD won’t react impulsively as often.

-The basic practice is very simple: sit in a comfortable place and spend five minutes focusing on the sensation of breathing in and breathing out-pay attention to how it feels when your stomach rises and falls.
+The basic practice is very simple: sit in a comfortable place and spend five minutes focusing on the sensation of breathing in and breathing out.
+Notice how it feels when your stomach rises and falls.
 If your mind wanders to something else-your job or some noise you just heard, label these thoughts as “thinking,” and refocus your attention on your breath.

 This practice should be done daily, and every couple of weeks patients should increase the length of time spent on the exercise-up to 20 or more if they feel they can.